linode/docs/docs/websites/cms/high-availability-wordpress.md

     </VirtualHost>
     ~~~

-7. Save the changes to the virtual host configuration file by pressing `Control + x` and then pressing `y`.
+7. Save the changes to the virtual host configuration file by pressing `Control + x` and then `y`.
 Press `Enter` to confirm.

 8. Enable the new website by entering the following command.
 Replace `example.com` with your domain name: